On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Related Literature

-\paragraph{Rooney Rule} The Rooney Rule was originally introduced in the context of the hiring of National Football League senior staff\footnote{The original version of the rule required league teams to interview ethnic-minority candidates for head coaching and senior football operation jobs.
-The rule is named after Dan Rooney, the former chairman of the league's diversity committee \citep{Eddo-Lodge2017Rooney}.} and later applied in many companies including Amazon\footnote{\url{https://www.sec.gov/Archives/edgar/data/1018724/000119312518162552/d588714ddefa14a.htm}.} and Facebook.\footnote{Facebook COO Sheryl Sandberg stated that ``\textit{The company's `diverse slate approach' is a sort of `Rooney Rule,' the National Football League policy that requires teams to consider minority candidates}.'' \citep{OBrien2018Rooney}} However, theoretical analyses of the Rooney Rule are scarce. \citet{DBLP:conf/innovations/KleinbergR18} show that, when a recruiter is unconsciously biased against a group, the Rooney Rule not only improves the representation of that group but also leads to a higher payoff for the recruiter.
+\paragraph{Rooney Rule} The Rooney Rule was originally introduced in the context of the hiring of National Football League senior staff \citep{Eddo-Lodge2017Rooney}.
+While it is widely used in practice, theoretical analyses of the Rooney Rule are scarce. \citet{DBLP:conf/innovations/KleinbergR18} show that, when a recruiter is unconsciously biased against a group, the Rooney Rule not only improves the representation of that group but also leads to a higher payoff for the recruiter.
 To the best of our knowledge, this study (Section \ref{sec: Rooney Rule}) constitutes the first attempt to demonstrate the advantage of the Rooney Rule by modeling unbiased agents.